• Skip to main content

 • Chlorine Dioxide is a Pesticide

-• Rumor Control: Asbestos in Tampons?
+• Asbestos in Tampons?

-Approximately 43 million women in the United States use tampons.
-Millions more use sanitary napkins.
 These feminine hygiene products are usually made of cotton or a blend of cotton and rayon for absorbency.
 Rayon is a cellulose fiber made from wood pulp.

-Until the late 1990s, the cotton and/or rayon used to make the tampons were bleached with elemental chlorine gas which was known to leave dioxin residues.
 Dioxin is a pervasive environmental contaminant and a known human carcinogen.
 It accumulates in body fat over time with repeated exposure.

-The use of these dioxin laced fibers in the manufacture of disposable feminine hygiene products caused millions of women and girls to unwittingly allow carcinogenic toxins to come into contact with the thin and delicate tissues of their female reproductive organs, month after month, year after year.
+The use of these dioxin-laced fibers in the manufacture of disposable feminine hygiene products caused millions of women and girls to unwittingly allow carcinogenic toxins to come into contact with the thin and delicate tissues of their female reproductive organs, month after month, year after year.

 In response to fears of dioxin residues in feminine hygiene products, bleaching with elemental chlorine gas is no longer used.
-According to the FDA, sanitary products are now bleached via one of the following methods:

 • Elemental chlorine-free bleaching: These methods include the use of chlorine dioxide gas as the bleaching agent as well as totally chlorine-free processes.
 Some elemental chlorine-free bleaching processes can still generate dioxins at extremely low levels.
 In practice, however, this method is considered to be dioxin free by the FDA.